GenesisForge/EduFocus-Pro/docs/user/FAQ.md

 - Statistics and progress tracking
 - Accessibility features for diverse learners

-All features are completely free and respect your privacy—no data collection, no tracking, no accounts required.
+All features are completely free and respect your privacy - no data collection, no tracking, no accounts required.

 ### Who created EduFocus Pro?